lindzfaith/E-Commerce-Website/README.md

 ## Credit

 The original design comes from an online Javascript course I participated in.
 This course (and the original project) was created by adrianhajdin and can be found here: https://github.com/adrianhajdin/ecommerce_sanity_stripe.
 However, I made a multitude of CSS changes and am currently working on creating new pages and making changes to personalize the website further to my preferences.
+I did not clone his repository.
+Outside of the original stylesheet (that I have altered and added to), I typed every line of code in the components, context, and pages.

 I am actively expanding my Javascript capabilities to implement new features to this design.
 I am currently working on adding a sale price system and a separate products page in between my busy schedule as a Computer Science student.